geyserfund/geyser-app/ARCHITECTURE.md

 ### Form Components

 Form components located at `src/forms` are already setup to use with `react-hook-form` together with `chakra` by passing only the form's `control`

+### State Management ( Jotai )

+We've recently included [Jotai](https://jotai.org/docs/core/atom) as one of the modular tools for handling state managment.
+Jotai creates modular atoms and derived atoms that are accessible throughout the app through the atom.

+Our strategy is to migrate a large part of context overheads to Jotai for more effective state management.
+This move aims to boost the speed of state updates and renders.

+In any situation where a new state is needed across multiple scopes, we recommend using Jotai `Atoms`.
+Jotai’s primitive and declarative API makes handling complex state needs more manageable.
+It facilitates splitting the global state into a collection of distributed but well synchronized atoms, bringing more efficient and maintainable state management to the project.